crispinb/cvcap/README.md

 This is an intentionally simple tool to quickly capture text tasks to Checkvist.
 It will likely remain unpolished but serviceable.
 A few additional features I expect to add are:
 * a completely quiet option for scripting use
 * simplify the UI eg. remove the 'add' subcommand
-* add a 'logout' command

 ### More speculative possibilities:
 * adding non-text MIME types from files or clipboard
 * richer Checkvist content (notes, attachments, due dates, priorities)
 * add task to somewhere other than the top of the list
-* a MacOS build (I don't have a Mac so this depends on getting MacOS VM working)

 ## Note on cvcap / Checkvist (non-)relationship
 This is a third party app using Checkvist's public API.
 This repo has no affiliation with Checkvist (apart from recommending it heartily)